-The average American shopper heads to the grocery store at least 6 times every month, adding up to more than 332 trips to the supermarket every year.
+The average American shopper heads to the grocery store at least 6 times every month, adding up to more than 332 trips every year.
+Grocery shopping should be a safe experience, but slip and falls happen every day.

 Food shoppers are injured every day in North Carolina because of store negligence.
-Whether you shop at major chain supermarkets like Wal-Mart, Food Lion, Publix, Wegman’s, Trader Joe’s or Harris Teeter or a local mom-and-pop grocery, the right to expect a safe environment in which to shop and the right to be fairly compensated if you are hurt because the grocery store failed to provide such a safe environment.
+Whether you shop at major chain supermarkets local mom-and-pop stores, you retain the right to shop safely.
+Further, the right to be fairly compensated if you are hurt because the grocery store failed to provide such a safe environment.

-A grocery store, like any other retail business, is legally responsible to exercise due care to keep its property safe for shoppers, no matter how big (Wal-Mart, Harris Teeter, Food Lion, etc) or how small (mom and pop store, local store, etc).
+A grocery store, like any retail business, is responsible to exercise due care to keep its property safe for shoppers.
 However, because a person falls and injures themselves at the store, the store is not automatically responsible for the harm.
-Proof of negligence or some fault on behalf of the grocery store must be established.
+The injured party must prove grocery store negligence.

-The typical grocery store injury case is caused by a dangerous condition on the floor that causes a slip or a trip that results in serious injury.
-There may be condensation on the aisle of the frozen food section caused by frequent opening and closing of the door and melting of ice.
-A puddle of water may be on the floor in the produce section after the fruits and vegetables have been sprayed.
+The typical grocery store slip and fall case is caused by a dangerous condition on the floor.
+For example, condensation on the floor of the frozen food section from frequent opening and closing of the freezer doors.
+A puddle of water on the floor in the produce section after spraying fruits and vegetables.
 A shopper may accidentally have dropped a slippery food item on the floor such as a grape.
 A tattered or buckled mat may be in your path.

-In order to recover compensation for your injuries, it must be proven that the store was “negligent.”
+In order to recover compensation for your injuries, you must prove negligence.
 Negligence is basically carelessness or not being as safe as an ordinary prudent grocery store would be.

 The law says a claimant must prove that: